 Whether you need to find the perfect gift for kids or just kids at heart, this simple idea can help, and you can use items you probably already have in your kitchen.
 Homemade playdough is a breeze to make, is nontoxic, and can be personalized with different scents and colors to suit each child’s tastes.
 The same goes for homemade slime, which is surprisingly simple to make.
 Plus, you will know where all the ingredients came from.

 Wrap your gift by putting it in a decorative jar with a lid, and be sure to include any instructions for use on a handwritten note.

 Final Thoughts on Cheap Holiday Gifts

 With these great cheap gift ideas, the holidays should be a breeze!
 It takes all the stress out of gift buying and ensures your gifts will be thoughtful and from the heart.
 While some of them require a little time to prepare, that time spent will be well-rewarded on Christmas morning.

 Most of these ideas can be implemented for free, while others will require a small cash outlay for supplies.
-If you find yourself really strapped for money around the holidays, get creative and earn from home by participating in paid online surveys, selling unwanted items, pet-sitting, and more.
+If you find yourself really strapped for money around the holidays, get creative and get paid to do surveys, selling unwanted items, pet-sitting, and more.
 For helpful ideas to make extra cash, check out some of our other articles here.